MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

 With a business plan in hand, let's take some of that data on financial projections and ask Copilot in Excel to visualize that data for us, so we can include it in emails or presentations to investors.

-1. With the **Business Plan** document open in Microsoft Word, in the Copilot pane, enter the following prompt:
+1. With the **Business Plan** document open in Microsoft Word, open the Copilot pane.

-    ```text
+1. If the business plan that was generated included a list of projected profits, enter the following prompt:

+    ```prompt
+    Create a table of the projected profits in this document.
+    ```

+    Otherwise, enter this prompt:

+    ```prompt
     Create a table of projected profits for the next 5 years, starting with this year.
 The profit this year should be $10,000 and it should increase by 12% each year.
     ```